jakub-stach/jakub-stach/README.md

 ## 💬 Ask Me About

 - Bridging data insights with business strategy.
-- Applying philosophical perspectives to data science and ethics.
+- Applying philosophical perspectives to data science and system design.
 - Effective data storytelling and visualization techniques.

 ## 📚 Education

-- **Master of Arts in Philosophy (MA)**
+- **Data Science Certificate**
-  *University of British Columbia*
+  *University of Toronto Data Science Institute*
-  - Focused on core analytic philosophy, including metaphysics and logic, enhancing my analytical thinking and problem-solving skills.
+  - Relevant coursework: Statistical Methods, Big Data Analytics, Experiment Design, Information Visualization.

 - **Master of Information (MI)**
   *University of Toronto*
   - Concentrations: Information Systems & Design, Knowledge Management & Information Management
   - Graduated with a 4.0 GPA, served as Class President, and was a **Research Assistant** working on *risk information seeking and early warning systems*.
-Also worked as a Teaching Assistant for Service Design.
+Also worked as a **Teaching Assistant** for a Service Design course.

-- **Data Science Certificate**
+- **Master of Arts in Philosophy (MA)**
-  *University of Toronto Data Science Institute*
+  *University of British Columbia*
-  - Relevant coursework: Statistical Methods, Big Data Analytics, Experiment Design, Information Visualization.
+  - Focused on core analytic philosophy, including metaphysics and logic, enhancing my analytical thinking and problem-solving skills.

 ## ⚡ Fun Facts